-Japan has observed a moment of silence to mark the second anniversary of a devastating earthquake and tsunami that claimed nearly 19,000 lives and caused the worst nuclear accident since the 1986 Chernobyl disaster.
+Japan is marking the second anniversary of a devastating earthquake and tsunami that claimed nearly 19,000 lives and caused the worst nuclear accident since the 1986 Chernobyl disaster.

-At a national ceremony in Tokyo Monday, attended by Emperor Akihito, Empress Michiko and other top government officials, attendees stood in silence at 2:46 p.m., the exact time the 9.0-magnitude earthquake on March 11, 2011 off Japan's northeastern Pacific coast.
+The government will host a national ceremony in Tokyo Monday, attended by Emperor Akihito and Empress Michiko.
+And, the entire nation will observe a moment of silence at 2:46 p.m. , when a 9.0-magnitude earthquake struck on March 11, 2011 off the northeastern Pacific coast.

-Anti-nuclear demonstrations were also planned across Japan to call on the country to abandon nuclear power generation.
+Anti-nuclear demonstrations are also planned across Japan to call on the country to abandon nuclear power generation.

 The quake triggered a killer tsunami that swallowed coastal communities, battered the Fukushima Daiichi nuclear plant, and left nearly 19,000 people dead or missing.